Derwyn Jones

-Derwyn Jones (born 14 November 1970, in Carmarthen, Wales) is a former professional Welsh rugby union player and Welsh international.
+Derwyn Jones (born 14 November 1970) is a former professional Welsh rugby union player and Welsh international.
 He is the tallest Welsh player to be capped at 6 ft 10 inches tall, and weighed over 20 stone at his peak.

+Early life

+Jones was born in Carmarthen, Wales, and studied sports science at Loughborough University.

 Career

-Jones studied sports science at Loughborough University.

-Jones made his international debut on Saturday, 26 November 1994 against South Africa in Cardiff aged 24 where Wales lost 20-12.
+Jones made his international debut on Saturday, 26 November, 1994, against South Africa in Cardiff aged 24 where Wales lost 20–12.
 He went on to play in 17 of the next 19 Internationals, earning nineteen caps for Wales.
-He was notably knocked unconscious from behind by Kobus Wiese at the beginning of a match against South Africa at Ellis Park Stadium in 1995.
-Wiese was fined and given a three-match ban.
+After slapping Kobus Wiese in the face, he was notably knocked unconscious by Wiese at the beginning of a match against South Africa at Ellis Park Stadium in 1995.
+Wiese was fined ZAR 50,000 and given a three-match ban.

 At club level Jones won the SWALEC Cup twice in 1994 and 1997 and also played in the first Heineken Cup final with Cardiff in 1996.

 Since retiring from active play, Jones has opened his own agency company, which represents over fifty elite rugby players across Europe.